 A linear drain on this shower floor allows these 3x3 Sheeted Square Tiles to slope toward the drain on a single plane.

 Do I Need Non-Slip Tile for a Shower Floor?

-No, non-slip tile is not required for shower floors.
-Mosaic tiles or tiles under 3” with proper grout lines will provide adequate traction for showering safely in such a wet environment.
+No, non-slip tile is not explicitly required for shower floors.
+Mosaic tiles or tiles under 4” with proper grout lines will provide adequate traction for showering safely in such a wet environment.

-For added peace of mind though, all of our matte glazes and 2 satin glazes feature a commercially rated slip-resistant finish and you can increase the slip resistance of any of our Glass tiles by ordering with a corundum finish.
+For added peace of mind though, all of our matte glazes and 2 satin glazes feature a commercially rated slip-resistant finish and you can increase the slip resistance of made-to-order tiles by ordering with an abrasive corundum finish.

 Make the floor the focal point of your design with one-of-a-kind handpainted tiles.
 Handpainted requires larger tiles and tighter grout lines.
 Consider ordering them with a matte finish if you intend to use them on a shower floor and design your shower floor with a linear drain.